jprince14/BingTool/README.md

 BingTool automates the downloading of selenium webdrivers, they are stored in the Downloads directory and deleted after the script completes.

+BingTool can run in Python 2 or Python 3

 # Instructions to set up BingTool

 ## Semi-automated setup up of BingTool on on Linux